About Cate & the IDB

 - Easy & delicious dessert recipes.
 My recipes look and taste amazing but are easy to make from scratch using simple whole(some) ingredients you probably already have in your pantry.

 - Travel info, itineraries, hacks, and tips for Germany, Europe, and beyond.
 If you’re a solo or couples traveler who appreciates good food, authentic cultural experiences, and affordable luxury (you have a budget but you splurge on the important things), you’ll love the IDB.

-Baking and traveling are two of favorites activities, and I’m thrilled that you’re joining me on this sweet adventure.
+Baking and traveling are two of my favorites activities, and I’m thrilled that you’re joining me on this sweet adventure.

 When I travel, I love exploring the local culture through food, especially a country’s sweet treats.
 You can learn so much about a place by looking at how they use (or don’t use) sugar!